 Wai Wai Nu

-However, at the age of 18, Wai Wai was arrested and sentenced to 17 years in prison, together with her mother, sister, and brother, for supporting and promoting the idea of a democratic Myanmar.
-Wai Wai’s father had been a member of Parliament, and was sentenced to 47 years in solitary confinement.
+Wai Wai Nu is a former political prisoner, peacebuilder and human rights advocate from Myanmar belonging to the Rohingya community.
+At the age of 16, she was given a place at the University of East Yangon to study Law.
+However, at the age of 18 Wai Wai was arrested and sentenced to 17 years in prison, together with her mother, sister, and brother, for supporting and promoting the idea of a democratic Myanmar.
+Wai Wai’s father had been a member of Parliament who had been sentenced to 47 years in solitary confinement.
 In 2012, after seven years in prison, Wai Wai and her family were released under a presidential amnesty for political prisoners.

-Since 2012, Wai Wai has founded and directer the Yangon Youth Leadership Centre (2015), and has taken the position of Campaign Manager of the My Friend Campaign (2015).
+Since 2012, Wai Wai has founded and directed the Yangon Youth Leadership Centre (2015) and has taken the position of Campaign Manager of the My Friend Campaign (2015).
 As well as this, she has completed her law degree and has co-founded and become the legal consultant for Justice for Women (2013).
 Wai Wai has also taken part in the inaugural class of a training program for young leaders at the George W. Bush Centre (2015), and in the same year was named one of the Top 100 Global Thinkers by Foreign Policy Magazine.
-In 2016, she was named as one of 100 inspiring women by Salt Magazine, and in 2017, she was named one of the Next Generation Leaders by Time Magazine.
+In 2016, she was named as one of 100 inspiring women by Salt Magazine, and in 2017, she was named one of the Next Generation Leaders by TIME Magazine.